ultralytics/ultralytics/docs/tasks/pose.md

 ## Train

-Train a YOLOv8-pose model on the COCO keypoints dataset.
+Train a YOLOv8-pose model on the COCO128-pose dataset.

 !!! example ""